rasmusab/officialcocktails/officialcocktails.com/content/cocktails/boulevardier.md

 ![](/cocktail-images/boulevardier.jpeg)

-## Directions for how to make a Boulevardier
+## Directions for how to make the Boulevardier

 1. Pour 45 ml of bourbon or rye whiskey into a mixing glass filled with ice cubes.
 2. Add 30 ml of bitter Campari to the mixing glass.